 PFAPA is NOT Another Term for Undifferentiated – PFAPA is a Classified Periodic Fever Syndrome

-Although PFAPA does not have a genetic test available at this time, or a clearly identified gene known as of 2017, it is a periodic fever syndrome with a defined and very specific diagnostic criteria.
+Although PFAPA does not have a genetic test available at this time, it is a periodic fever syndrome with a defined and very specific diagnostic criteria.
 (Click here for PFAPA diagnostic criteria.)
 PFAPA used to be known as Marshall’s Syndrome, and was first classified in 1987.
 PFAPA is not an umbrella term for patients whose symptoms do not fit a known autoinflammatory disease.

 According to studies, patients with PFAPA have an average age of onset of 2 to 5 years old, very predicable, recurring (often monthly) unexplained fevers lasting on average 3 to 5 days that include at least one of the symptoms that gave PFAPA its name.
 These symptoms are: pharyngitis (most common), mouth ulcers, and swelling of the cervical lymph nodes.
 Patients with PFAPA are asymptomatic between flares of symptoms, and have normal inflammatory markers (CRP and ESR) in between attacks of symptoms.
 Most kids outgrow PFAPA on average by age 9 or 10 or about 6 to 7 years after symptoms first started.